Thursday, February 19th

 One day, while walking down the village road, Nadette received a small piece of Gospel literature from a man dressed in a long, white tunic.
 Seeing his clothing, Nadette knew he was a missionary who belonged to a church, but because poverty had crushed her dream of studying other religions, she knew nothing of Christianity.
 The literature intrigued her.
 Here in her hands was an educational resource, and it was about a different religion.
 Any type of literature was a valuable commodity, and Nadette devoured it.
 She wasn’t able to study through school anymore, but that wasn’t the only way to learn a subject.
 She found the church’s address on the back of the pamphlet and decided to experience it firsthand.
 She wanted to learn more about Jesus, who, according to the literature, could bring joy into her life.

 That Sunday, Nadette searched for the church and found it nearly four miles from her house.
 The building cast long shadows in the evening light.
 Voices drifted from inside.
-Nadette didn’t know what Christians did or how they worshiped.
+Nadette didn’t know what Christians did or how they worshipped.
 She had no idea what to expect.
 Should she have told Rivekka where she was going?
 Should she give up her desire to learn and go home?

 You can help share the greatest message the world has ever heard with people who still need to hear it.